-If your goal is to gain links to improve your SEO, then the domain authority is the most important metric.
-The audience doesn't need to be closely aligned with yours, but there should be some relevancy.
+If your goal is to gain links to improve your SEO, then the domain authority is the most important metric – I would set a benchmark of a DA of 35 and over.
+The audience doesn't need to be directly aligned with yours, but it should still be relevant to your blog niche.

 Having a clear goal for each guest post will help you prioritise your guest blog targets according to their metrics – relevancy, traffic, DA, etc.

 Now that you know what to look for, the next step is to find blogs that accept guest contributors.
 There are many ways to find guest post opportunities – the three below are my favourite.

 During this discovery stage, add all blogs that you come across to your Excel list – no matter how big or small – as long as they are relevant to your niche and have more traffic than yours.
 Aim for at least 30.

 To find sites that accept guest bloggers, you can use search string variations like the ones below.
 Just replace “keyword” with your topic or niche.

 During your search don’t just look at the page one results.
 I often go as far as page ten in Google to find opportunities.